Persuasion and Welfare: Introduction

 \section{Introduction}

+Information has increasingly become a tool for shaping society's choices in high-stakes domains.
+Consider, for instance, the role of algorithms in making recommendations for bail \citep{angwin2016machine}, recruiting \citep{raghavan2020mitigating,li2020hiring}, health \citep{obermeyer2019dissecting}, education \citep{kuvcak2018machine}, and lending \citep{jagtiani2019roles}, among others.
+The role of information as a policy instrument is not confined to the \emph{big data} economy.
+Indeed, information policies in the form of scores and ratings have been in place long before algorithmic recommendations to determine school placement, promotions, and who receives credit.
+As society becomes reliant on information to guide decisions in policy-relevant domains, understanding the welfare implications of information-based policies becomes a first-order concern.

-Consider a finite set of types distributed according to a given prior distribution.
-Our primitive is a payoff function that assigns a value to each pair of a type and a posterior belief over types.
-An \informationpolicy\ associates to each type a distribution over signals and hence, via Bayes' rule, a distribution over posterior beliefs (\citealp{kage11}).
-Thus, each \informationpolicy\ induces an \emph{interim payoff profile}, which describes for each type the expected payoff under this information structure conditional on this type.
-We denote such a profile by an \informationprofile\ and denote the set of all \informationprofiles\ by the \profileset.
-The goal of this paper is to study the \profileset.
+In this paper, we provide a framework to study the welfare impact of information policies in a population of heterogeneous agents.
+Formally, we study the following model.
+There is a unit mass population with types in a finite set, distributed according to a given prior distribution.
+We model an information policy as an \informationpolicy, which associates to each type a distribution over signals and hence, via Bayes' rule, a distribution over posterior beliefs \citep{kage11}.
+Our primitive is a welfare function that represents for each (posterior) type distribution the welfare of \agents\ of a given type.
+Given the welfare function, each \informationpolicy\ induces a \emph{\bprofile}, which describes for each type in the population their expected payoff under the \informationpolicy.
+We define the \bset\ to be the set of all such profiles.